-The Audit Plan agreed by the Audit and Risk Committee in June 2014 was for the four-year period, 2014-15 to 2016-17.
-For 2015-16, the plan was based on 19.5 days' audit work to cover, financial review audit, Board effectiveness, risk management and control assurance verification, as well as management time and follow-up reviews.
+The Audit Plan agreed by the Audit and Risk Committee in June 2014 was for the fouryear period, 2014-15 to 2016-17.
+For 2016-17, the plan was based on 19.5 days' audit work to cover, financial review audit, information governance, risk management and control assurance verification, as well as management time and follow-up reviews.

-All audit assignments included in the 2015-16 Internal Audit Plan, approved by the Audit and Risk Committee, were completed.
+All audit assignments included in the 2016-17 Internal Audit Plan, approved by the Audit and Risk Committee, were completed.

-A mid-year assurance statement was provided from the Head of Internal Audit to the Audit and Risk Committee meeting held in October 2015, as part of the process to assist the Chief Executive in the completion of the DHSSPS Mid-Year Assurance Statement.
+A mid-year assurance statement was provided from the Head of Internal Audit to the Audit and Risk Committee meeting held in October 2016, as part of the process to assist the Chief Executive in the completion of the DHSSPS Mid-Year Assurance Statement.

-Also, in a report dated 18 April 2016, on a year-end follow-up on outstanding internal audit recommendations, the Internal Auditor noted that,
+Also, in a report dated 20 April 2017, on a year-end follow-up on outstanding internal audit recommendations, the Internal Auditor noted that,